rmcharchian/power-pup/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Hat tip to anyone who's code was used -->

+## Stretch Goals
+Add male/female to DB and Add a Dog